codazoda/neatcss/.github/CONTRIBUTING.md

 # Contributing

 If you want to contribute to _Neat_, please [create a new issue](https://github.com/codazoda/neatcss/issues/new).
-Alternatively, clone the repo and send a PR.
+I do not accept direct contributions via PR.

 ## My Process